whitesource-ps/ws-version-checker/README.md

  Environment Variables:
  - A parameter name as defined in the configuration file converted to upper case with underscore (`_`) separators and **WSVC**_ prefix added.
  - For example the `fileName` parameter can be set using the `WSVC_FILE_NAME` environment variable.
- - In case an environment variable exists , it will overrun any value which exists for the matching parmter in the command line  / configuration file.
+ - If an environment variable exists , it will overwrite any value for the matching parmter in the command line  / configuration file.

 ### Author